Skip to main content

 • If no one claims the package in 15 days, it is returned to the sender.

-USPS Certified Mail can confirm a sensitive delivery as well as keep expensive packages safe from being misdelivered.
+USPS Certified Mail can confirm a sensitive delivery and keep expensive packages safe from being misdelivered.
 However, the need for a delivery signature leads to issues with delivery exceptions when customers are not there to receive the package.
 Rather than being able to leave the package in the mailbox, the carrier must keep the delivery.
 This complicates matters for both the business and the recipient.

-Additionally, USPS Certified Mail can be used in tandem with other USPS services if an eCommerce business wants to more closely regulate the delivery authorization on their order.
+Additionally, USPS Certified Mail can be used with other USPS services if an eCommerce business wants to regulate the delivery authorization on their order more closely.
 These include:

 • Certified Mail Adult Signature Required – Only a recipient 21 years or older can sign for the package